zerogetsamgow/SIT718/README.md

 The goal of SIT718 is to help me track my learning in the Deakin University course SIT718 Real World Analytics.

+Each weeks lecture and practical coding exercises are saved in `.qmd` file in the `R` folder.
+These files render as `reveal.js` slides.